qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_analysis.rst

   ("elevation@1" >= 0) * "elevation@1"

-In other words, for every cell greater than or equal to 0, set its value to 1.
+In other words, for every cell greater than or equal to 0, keep its original value by multiplying it by 1.
 Otherwise set it to 0.
 This creates the mask on the fly.